alexwlchan/alexwlchan.net/src/_drafts/managing-albums-in-photos.md

 ## To PhotoKit, via Swift

-AppleScript can't do it, but I know it's possible to programatically remove photos from an album -- I've used several third-party apps that can do it.
+AppleScript can't do it, but I know it must be possible to programatically remove photos from an album -- I've used several third-party apps that can do it.

 I did some searching, and I stumbled upon [PhotoKit], which is Apple's framework for working with the Photos app.
 It has a much more full-featured API, and can do plenty of things AppleScript can't.
-I quickly realised that it was what I should be using.
+I quickly realised that this was what I should be using.

 Although most people use PhotoKit in a full-sized app, you can also use it in Swift scripts, which is more appropriate for my project.
 I'm not trying to write an entire app, I'm trying to write some small automations.